 Why do you work with Rennie?

 I started working with Rennie because of their impeccable reputation and my admiration for the Condo King, Bob Rennie.
 I wanted to have the flexibility of working in new home developments, as well as focusing on resale.
 Rennie offers the best of both worlds.
-Now, after being with Rennie for almost a year, I have to say that I simply love our work culture and our people.
+Now, after being with Rennie for almost 4 years, I have to say that I simply love our work culture and our people.
 We are a strong team who support and educate each other.
 Just being around Rennie people gives me a sense of comfort, knowing that I can always count on my colleagues.
 I am proud to be a member of the Rennie team.

 What makes you passionate about real estate?

 I eat and breath real estate.
 I always tell my clients: “Do not wait to buy real estate, buy real estate and wait…” I am fascinated by how real estate changes over the years, how new communities and neighborhoods are formed from just a piece of vacant land.
 If we could do a time-lapse image of how real estate has transcended Vancouver into a world-class city in the past couple of decades, it would breathtaking.
 I love being in a position to help my clients find their dream home or sell their property.
 After all, it is the biggest and most important purchase or sale of their lives.